ArkamFahry/KnowledgeBase/pages/PocketBase.md

 		- SQL generation
 			- Every API request is compiled to a [[SQL]] query using PocketBase/dbx making the resolution of every single request as efficient as possible.
 The auth rules are also compiled to [[SQL]] using the same technic which makes request resolution extremely efficient.
 		- SDKs
+			- There are two SDKs
+				- JavaScript
+				- Dart
-			- There are two SDKs a JavaScript SDK and a Dart SDK which rap the PocketBase API giving a great developer experience.
+			- These SDKs rap the PocketBase API giving a great developer experience.
 		- Extensibility
 			- The Go binary can be used as a framework and can be extended with extra features.
-	- ## Problems with PocketBase
+	- ## PocketBase Problems
 		- No foreign keys
 			- The relations and resolved on the application level so there are no foreign keys in the database making it hard to migrate away from.
 There can be some consistency issues.
 			- This is done to support array relationships.